Fertilisers 101: Everything You Need to Know

 What Are Fertilisers?

 Fertilisers are substances that supply essential nutrients to plants, helping them grow faster, stronger, and healthier.
-These nutrients may not always be available in sufficient amounts in natural soil — that’s where fertilisers come in.
+These nutrients—like nitrogen, phosphorus, and potassium—aren’t always present in sufficient amounts in natural soil, especially after repeated planting or in poor-quality soils.
+Fertilisers help replenish these elements to support ongoing plant health and growth.

 The Big Three: